navneetthakor/RKIT-reconsile/readme.md

         |- core Javascript
     ```
     - DOM (Document Object Model) -> represents HTML document itself.
-    - BOM (Browser Object Model) -> represents all features of the browser other than, DOM. like alert, promt etc...
+    - BOM (Browser Object Model) -> represents all features of the browser other than, DOM. like alert, prompt etc...

 - Dom Manupulation related all the practical information is available in ``` 4_basic_js ``` folder